AmplitudeGravity/kinematicHopfAlgebra/README.md

 $$\widehat {\mathcal{N}} (12\ldots n{-}2)={T_{(1)}^{(1)}}\star T_{(2)}^{(2)}\star \ldots \star T_{(n{-}2)}^{(n{-}2)}$$

 which is known as algebraic pre-numerator.
-Another major function is the convolution map which is to map the abstract generator to the physical function of kinematic information.
+Another major function is the convolution map, which maps the abstract generator to the physical function of kinematic information.
 In HEFT, the algebraic pre-numerator is from

 $$\widehat{\mathcal N}(123)= T_{(1)}^{(1)} \star  T_{(2)}^{(2)} \star  T_{(3)}^{(3)}.$$